Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there? I have, too.

 Your post-click landing page campaign is like a movie and you can’t afford to have people walking out on you.

 Both movies and post-click landing pages need to be visually appealing and engaging to draw people in (enter the shinyu movie trailers and the loud, colorful display ads).
 Both are also judged by their audiences in two main parts: The pre and post trailer for the movie; and the pre and post ad experience for your post-click landing page.

 Creating an optimized post-click landing page isn’t enough to generate and keep visitors on your page for them to convert.
-You need to work on both sides (Google AdWords campaign and post-click landing page) to generate leads.
-This means that your post-click landing page and the ad connected to it should be optimized and relevant to each other.
+You need to work on both sides (Google Ads campaign and post-click landing page) to generate leads.

 The Importance of Paid Advertising

 Organic search results use a more subtle strategy to make the sale than paid advertising does.
 Paid ads are more direct about selling you on a product or service.

 Even with that, paid ads are critical for advertisers.
 They account for 64.6% of clicks when people are searching online to specifically purchase something using high intent keywords.
 Plus, “on average the ads on the top of the page and also the top 3 on the right side of the page attract about 25% of clicks” from searchers.